 Time to Change is working with groups of local organisations and mental health champions to help change the way people think and act about mental health in their communities.
 It’s part of our broader strategy to embed and sustain Time to Change as a social movement in local communities.

-We’re doing this by creating a network of Time to Change hubs.
+We've done this by creating a network of Time to Change Hubs, both funded and 'organic'.
 They combine the insights from the national campaign with local knowledge to support communities, workplaces and schools to help end the negative attitudes and behaviours towards people experiencing mental health problems where they live.

 Time to Change Hubs are local partnerships which demonstrate their commitment to:

 - Putting people with personal experience of mental health problems at the heart of their work

 - Embedding anti-stigma and discrimination work locally, whether that be local schools, workplaces or other community settings

 - Proactively campaigning to improve people’s attitudes and behaviours towards mental health.

-Along with funded hubs, which receive a set-up award of £15,000 and £10,000 for a Champions Fund), there are over 25 organic hubs across England which campaign in their local area.
+Along with 8 funded Hubs, (which receive a set-up award of £15,000 and £10,000 for a Champions Fund), there are over 25 'organic' Hubs across England which with light touch support campaign in their local area.

 Two Hubs Network Events took place in Newcastle and London where people were able to exchange their experience, learning and achievements.